John-Robbins/tbp/README.md

 ### [Bob Nystrom](https://github.com/munificent)

 His glorious [Crafting Interpreters](http://www.craftinginterpreters.com) book sparked my huge interest in programming languages.
-He wrote a book that perfectly threaded the needle between practical and theory and gives you the learning hooks to successfully move on to books like the [Dragon Book](https://www.malaprops.com/book/9780321486813) and [Engineering a Compiler](https://www.malaprops.com/book/9780128154120).
+Bob wrote a book that perfectly threaded the needle between practical and theory and gives you the learning hooks to successfully move on to books like the [Dragon Book](https://www.malaprops.com/book/9780321486813) and [Engineering a Compiler](https://www.malaprops.com/book/9780128154120).
 My rating: 5,000 :star:!
 You will see Bob's influence all over this project.
 All the ugly and mistakes are all on me, not Bob.

 ### [Tom Pittman](http://www.ittybittycomputers.com)